 The next bit of global information is a table that defines global spawning data.

 - Wave Spawn Delay

 The Unit Spawn Delay is the amount of time, in seconds, that the system must wait between spawning a unit, while the Wave Spawn Delay is the amount of time, in seconds, that the system must wait before spawning an Activated Wave.
 If there is one thing that I hate in a system, it’s “Synchronized Swimming”, which is everything happening all at the same time, together, in unison.
 Nothing will make your system feel more fake.
 These delays are important.

-Division Count and “% of Total” are properties of how it breaks enemies up into Waves, and Health Trigger % is how the system decides when to spawn waves.
+Minimum Quantity and Percent of Total are properties of how it breaks enemies up into Waves, and Health Trigger % is how the system decides when to spawn waves.
 We will talk about what those mean when we get there.

 Now that we’ve got some global settings, let’s set up our Templates.

 I do not wish to belie the difficulty in setting this system up.
 It takes concerned effort to author and maintain.
 You might be wondering what kind of authoring is needed, within a system that is meant to be driven algorithmically, and the answer is that full automation of your designs is never what you want.

 One of the areas that I like to maintain authorship is in defining the compositions of enemies that make good, fun combat encounters.
 Don’t get me wrong, there are definitely ways you COULD drive this algorithmically, but there are going to be combinations of enemies that, on paper, shouldn’t be all that fun, but ARE fun; similarly, there are enemies to which expressing why they aren’t fun together can be difficult.